See below for information about applying to the PhD Program in Clinical Psychology.

-Any questions about how to submit an application should be directed to TGS via phone (973-655-5147) or email (firstname.lastname@example.org).
-Any questions about our programs that are not addressed here should be directed to: email@example.com.
+Any questions about our program that cannot be addressed by that office can be directed to firstname.lastname@example.org.
 A program staff member will reply to you as soon as possible.

-Upon receiving your required application materials, TGS will review your application and forward it to the Psychology Department if it meets minimum requirements (delineated below).
-Please note that TGS will only review your application once it is complete and your application fee has been paid.
-The Psychology Department then reviews the applications and requests interviews with prospective candidates.
-Typically, prospective candidates are notified of the interview invitation via email.
-Following the interview, the Psychology Department notifies TGS of its recommendations for admission, and the DCT and/or TGS notifies prospective candidates of their status via email and postal mail.
+Upon receiving an applicant’s required application materials, TGS will review the application and forward it to the Psychology Department if it meets the minimum requirements delineated below.
+Please note that TGS will only review an application once it is complete and the application fee has been paid.
+The Psychology Department then reviews the applications and selects prospective candidates to which to extend interview offers.
+Prospective candidates are typically notified of the interview invitation via email.
+Following the interview, the Psychology Department notifies TGS of its recommendations for admission, and the DCT or TGS notifies prospective candidates of their status as to an offer of admission via email and postal mail.

-Requirements for admission to the PhD Program in Clinical Psychology include a bachelor’s degree from an accredited institution and a record of achievement that shows a strong promise of success in the program’s coursework and research and clinical training activities.
-Applicants considering this program should be aware of the following additional requirements:
+Requirements for admission include a bachelor’s degree from an accredited institution and a record of achievement that shows a strong promise of success in the program’s coursework and research and clinical training activities.
+Applicants considering the program should be aware of the following additional requirements.

-- As per TGS policy, a minimum GPA of 3.0 is required for those entering with a bachelor’s degree, while a minimum GPA of 3.5 is required for those entering with a master’s degree.
+- Per TGS policy, a minimum GPA of 3.0 is required for those entering with a bachelor’s degree, while a minimum GPA of 3.5 is required for those entering with a master’s degree (i.e., the master’s degree GPA).
 Please note that competitive applicants entering with a bachelor’s degree typically have undergraduate GPAs in or above the 3.2–3.5 range.
-We also recommend an undergraduate GPA of at least 3.5 for psychology courses.
+We also recommend an undergraduate GPA of at least 3.5 for psychology courses specifically.

-- Competitive applicants typically have GRE Quantitative and Verbal scores at or above the 50th percentile.
-Although the GRE Psychology Subject Test is not required for admission, applicants may submit these scores for consideration by the admissions committee.
+- Competitive applicants who have submitted GRE scores typically have GRE Quantitative and Verbal scores at or above the 50th percentile.
+Although neither the GRE General Test nor the GRE Psychology Subject Test are required for admission, applicants may submit these scores for consideration by the admissions committee.

 - Applicants should have completed a bachelor’s or master’s degree in psychology (or a closely related field), though applicants will be considered as long as they have completed at least 15 credits in psychology (preferably including courses in statistics and research methods).
-Students who did not major in psychology or complete a master’s degree in psychology are strongly encouraged to submit the GRE Psychology Subject Test with their application.
+Students who did not major in psychology are strongly encouraged to submit scores for the optional GRE Psychology Subject Test with their application.